caleboleary/Javascript_Hillclimb_Substitution_Cipher_Breaker/readme.md

 	--Decoding function - we need a function that decodes this message for a given key.
 We can try many keys, and evaluate the deciphered message to see if it's legible.
 	--Dictionary - we need a way to decide if our random key resulted in any non-gibberish, let's do the top 1000 english words.
 (Or whatever language we're cracking).
 	--Scoring function - use our dictionary to give us a 'score' for how well the key does.
-	--Generator function - something to generate random keys for us to score.
 	--Mutator function - take a good key in, and return a lot of slightly altered ones to test.
 Hopefully this will result in us moving closer to the real key.
 	--Starting Point Function - A good place to start looking, lets make a key that would be right if the message had the exact letter distribution as normal English.
 This will be a great place to mutate from.
 	--Controller - a function to generate keys, test them all, pick the best using the scores, and mutate/generate more for testing